slopezpereyra/slopezpereyra.github.io/_posts/2024-01-03-HodgkeyHuxley.md

 categories: [ Science ]
 ---

-This is an action potential - or rather an accurate simulation of one.
+This is a squid neuron firing - or rather an accurate simulation of one.
 The curve represents the membrane potential of a single neuron, to which an external current is applied from $t = 5$ to $t = 15$.
 At first glance, the membrane potential might look like a simple spiking curve.
 However, highly complex